hugoriosneto/hugoriosneto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
-I'm Hugo Rios-Neto, a data science and machine learning researcher.
-I currently hold a data scientist role at
+I'm Hugo Rios-Neto, a machine learning researcher.
+I currently hold an intelligence engineer role at
-<a href="https://atletico.com.br/">Clube Atlético Mineiro</a>.
+<a href="https://geminisports.co/">Gemini Sports Analytics</a>.

 My academic journey has taken me from a BSc in Computational Mathematics to an ongoing Masters in Computer Science, both at
 <a href="https://ufmg.br/">Universidade Federal de Minas Gerais</a>.
 I've always had a passion for soccer, and I've been fortunate enough to marry this love